beatnik-ditty/advent-of-node/libs/solver/solver/README.md

 ## Solving Puzzles

 You will need to build `react-app` and launch `express-app` following the documentation in the root README.
-I recommend running the `express-app:serve` development target since it automatically rebuilds on save and allows debugging.
+The `express-app:serve` target is preconfigured to run in production mode and spin up a development instance of `solver-app` as a [Node child process](https://nodejs.org/api/child_process.html).
+The child also shares its Node process's standard I/O with the parent process in the same terminal (if you know which puzzle necessitated _that_ little addition, you get a cookie).

 Find the stub for the solution you want to start work on and start coding.
 The stub imports your input, which part to run (1 or 2), and an 'output()' function that you can call anywhere in the file to halt execution and return an answer.